Where’s My State Refund? Track Your Refund in Every State

 • How long does a state refund take?

-• The amount of time it takes to receive your state refund can vary state by state and whether or not you submitted a complete and accurate return.
+• The amount of time it takes to receive your state refund can vary from state to state and depends on whether or not you submitted a complete and accurate return.

 • How do I check the status of my state refund?